Dina-Gamal-eldin/Dina-Gamal-eldin/README.md

 ## 🚀 About Me

 - 🎓 I'm a Electronics & Communication Engineer graduate with a passion for space-tech and embedded systems.
-- 🛰️ Currently working on satellite ground control station software.
+- 🛰️ Currently working as Coding Instructor @iSchool
 - 💡 Always exploring new technologies and improving my skills.
 - 🛠️ Languages & Tools:
   ![C](https://img.shields.io/badge/-C-00599C?style=flat-square&logo=c)